yet-another-static-site-generator/yass/README.md

 ## Build from sources

 ### Using alire

-If all goes will this will be in the alire index soon.
-For now, you can build via `alr update && alr build`
+To install it, simply run `alr install yass` and yass will automatically be added to alire's binary folder (default is `$HOME/.alire/bin`).

+If you'd rather just download and build manually, either run `alr get yass` or clone this repository and run `alr update && alr build`.

 This should automatically pull all of the dependencies in, including libcmark.